Bruno Millienne

-Bruno Millienne (born 28 November 1959) is a French politician of the Democratic Movement (MoDem) who has represented the 9th constituency of the Yvelines department in the National Assembly since 2017.
+Bruno Millienne (born 28 November 1959) is a French politician of the Democratic Movement (MoDem) who represented the 9th constituency of the Yvelines department in the National Assembly from 2017 to 2024.

 A sports journalist by occupation, Millienne worked for France Télévisions, Eurosport and Groupe M6 before he entered politics.
 He served as a municipal councillor in Jumeauville from 2014 to 2017 and a regional councillor of Île-de-France from 2015 to 2021.
-In Parliament, he sits on the Committee on Sustainable Development, Spatial and Regional Planning.
+In parliament, he served on the Committee on Sustainable Development, Spatial and Regional Planning.

+In 2025, Millienne was appointed communications adviser to Prime Mnister François Bayrou.